Find out how sponsorship can help you follow an accredited navigation and maritime science degree pathway

 You will need to arrange sponsorship yourself.
 UK students are eligible to apply for UK government sponsorship schemes.
 Training organisations that represent groups of companies visit us in year 1 and interview for sponsorship, however success is not guaranteed.
 Staff can advise on this process.

 If you are a UK passport holder and have not been resident in the UK, you will need to establish residency.
-In this case you should speak to speak to navigation and maritime science staff for advice.
+In this case you should speak to navigation and maritime science staff for advice.

 If you are from a country other than the UK it is essential that you speak to navigation and maritime science staff, regardless of your UK residency status, so that you fully understand your options, as you may not be eligible to apply for UK sponsorship.

 For all applicants we strongly recommend you attend one of the University offer holder days, either physically or virtually to discuss these issues.